mediaopt/paypal-commercetools-connector/README.md

 ![test](https://github.com/mediaopt/paypal-commercetools-connector/actions/workflows/test.yml/badge.svg)
 ![audit](https://github.com/mediaopt/paypal-commercetools-connector/actions/workflows/audit.yml/badge.svg)

-## Waring: This branch is a feature dedicated for specific customer.
+## Warning: This branch is a feature dedicated for specific customer.

 Only the methods relevant for the customer are tested and maintained.
 Other methods may be influenced by breaking changes, and **we don't provide any public support for the issues related to this brunch**.
 If you want a feature branch for you or your customer, please contact us.